propelorm/PropelLaravel/README.md

     composer require propel/propel-laravel

-After updating composer, add the ServiceProviders to the providers array in `app/config/app.php`
+After updating composer, add the ServiceProviders to the providers array in `config/app.php`

-    Propel\PropelLaravel\GeneratorServiceProvider::class,
-    Propel\PropelLaravel\RuntimeServiceProvider::class,
+    Propel\PropelLaravel\PropelIntegrationServiceProvider::class,

-Next step is copy example config to your `app/config` directory.
+Next step is copy example config to your `config` directory.

     php ./artisan vendor:publish --provider 'Propel\PropelLaravel\RuntimeServiceProvider'

-Within provided config: schemas files are located into `database/` folder, models are generated into `app/models`, migrations into `app/database/migrations`
+Within provided config: schemas files are located into `database/` folder, models are generated into `app/models`, migrations into `database/migrations`

 You can now use Propel commands via artisan, for example: